How easy is it to get a mortgage in UAE?

 If you have ever applied for a loan in the UAE, then you will be well aware of one requirement — your employer company must be listed with the bank to mitigate risks of lending.
 While government sectors are listed with the banks and so are most multinational companies, some companies are not.
 So even if a mortgage applicant has a good credit history and meets the eligibility criteria on the loan, if the employer is not approved by the bank, it is a disappointment.
 In the case of self-employed individuals, the length of business is considered, which is supposed to be more than two to three years.
 Also, if you have a salary/savings account with the bank you’re applying for a mortgage in the UAE, it increases the chances of approval.

 Each bank in the UAE has a minimum monthly income/salary criterion.
 The criterion is different for expats and nationals.
 The minimum monthly salary/income required for a mortgage for an expat is about Dh10,000.
 At some banks, the criteria is different for self-employed and salaried individuals as well.
 Most banks approve adding the spouse as the co-applicant.
-If the co-applicant is a salaried individual, your application can meet the eligibility criteria easily and improves the chances of loan approval as well.
+If the co-applicant is a salaried individual, your application can meet the eligibility criteria easily.
+This will also improve the chances of loan approval.

-The documents required for a mortgage is almost the same for nationals and expats, other than some identity proofs.
-Expats are supposed to provide their passport and the UAE resident visa for verification and a photocopy of each along with the other required documents like Emirates ID, salary certificate, trade licence (for self-employed), bank statements for the last six months, and some more additional documents according to the applicant’s profile.
+You will require the same documents for a mortgage as other nationals and expats.
+Expats are supposed to provide their passport and the UAE resident visa for verification and a photocopy of each along with the other required documents.
+These document include your Emirates ID, salary certificate, trade licence (for self-employed), bank statements for the last six months.
 As long as you have these documents, this is not going to be an issue.

-Purchasing a house requires extensive planning that needs to be started at least two to three years prior to an actual purchase.
-When you’re an expat and apply for a mortgage, the financial institutions in the UAE are extremely supportive in granting loans — especially if you meet the basic criteria, mostly related to diligent financial habits, your place of work and financial history.
-Taking care of these basic requirements will establish trust with the lenders and get your mortgage loan approved.
+You will require extensive planning that you should start at least two to three years prior to an actual purchase.
+When you’re an expat and apply for a mortgage, the financial institutions in the UAE are extremely supportive in granting loans.
+This is true especially if you meet the basic criteria, mostly related to diligent financial habits, your place of work and financial history.
+If you take care of these basic requirements it will establish trust with the lenders and your mortgage loan will get approved.